The Complete Guide to Labelless PET Bottles

 What are the advantages of labelless PET bottles?

-How labelless PET Bottles can help
+How labelless or label-free PET Bottles can help

-Ease of recycling: Labelless PET bottles are easier to recycle than bottles with an external label.
+Ease of recycling: Labelless or label-free PET bottles are easier to recycle than bottles with an external label.
 Consumers are not expected to remove or dispose of plastic labels separately, and recycling infrastructure doesn’t need to facilitate label removal.
 In addition, there is less risk of bottles being incorrectly identified.

 Waste reduction: Removing external labels from PET bottles has the potential to reduce plastic waste dramatically.
 In fact, the Ministry of Environment of the Government of South Korea reported that removing all labels from plastic water bottles could save the country 24.6 million tonnes of plastic waste per year, based on the sale of 4.2 billion bottled water products in 2019.[iv]